LaunchCodeEducation/skills-back-end-java/java4python/data-structures-and-collections/README.md

-`size` | Represents the number of items in the list, as an `int` | `students.size()` `add` | Adds an item to the list | `students.add("Sally")` `contains` | Checks to see if the list contains a given item, returning a boolean | `students.contains("Haley")` `indexOf` | Looks for an item in a list, returning the index of the first occurance of the item if contained in the list, -1 otherwise | `students.indexOf("Zach")`
+`size` | Represents the number of items in the list, as an `int` | `students.size()` `add` | Adds an item to the list | `students.add("Sally")` `contains` | Checks to see if the list contains a given item, returning a boolean | `students.contains("Haley")` `indexOf` | Looks for an item in a list, returning the index of the first occurrance of the item if contained in the list, -1 otherwise | `students.indexOf("Zach")`
 `sort` | Sorts a list, use the "default" sort comparison | `students.sort()` `toArray` | Returns an array containing the elements of the list | `students.toArray()`